-Sponsorship is a pledge to donate a designated amount of money to the licensed rescue group that is able rescue a dog or cat.
+Sponsorship is a pledge to donate a designated amount of money to the licensed rescue group that is able to rescue a dog or cat.
 When a rescue group comes forward, we will email you their contact information and notify the rescue group of your sponsorship; it is then up to you to contact the group to make donation arrangements.
 Typically, you can donate through the group’s website and the donation will be tax-deductible.

 Rescue costs for even a young and healthy dog or cat can be expensive, so multiple sponsorships for one animal are appreciated!
 Nearly every dog or cat from Athens Animal Control needs, at minimum, to be spayed or neutered, fully vaccinated, and put on monthly flea and heartworm preventative.
 If the dog or cat is old, pregnant, or has health issues such as heartworms (preventable, but very common in Georgia) the costs increase dramatically.
 Rescue groups are often the only hope for these less adoptable pets, and for this they deserve our endless gratitude.

 First of all…THANK YOU for your hard work and dedication to saving our shelter animals!
 We treasure you!!
 Animal Control staff will contact us if there is anything we can do to help make the rescue process easier for you.
-And feel free to contact us directly as with suggestions: firstname.lastname@example.org.
+And feel free to contact us directly as with questions: firstname.lastname@example.org.

-General info for rescue groups:
+General information for rescue groups:

 - Animal Control provides DAPPv vaccination and basic deworming for dogs upon impound.
 In some instances dogs also receive bordetella vaccination and/or heartworm testing.
 Cats receive FVRCP vaccination, basic deworming, and are tested for FIV/FeLV (only cats testing negative are posted to our website).
 Both cats and dogs are spayed or neutered and rabies vaccinated as funds allow.
 If you have questions about the vetting an animal has received, please contact Animal Control directly.